 Education and experience

-- 3 to 5 years of experience working in health sector, government or regulatory organization is an asset.
+- Experience working in healthcare, government or regulatory organizations is an asset.

 Skills and abilities